fmottes/jax-morph/README.md

 import jax_morph as jxm
 ```

+See the [tutorial notebooks](./tutorials) and the next section for more details.

 ---
 # Quickstart

-For a detailed introduction, check out the tutorial notebooks provided in the [tutorials](./tutorials) directory:
+For a detailed introduction, check out the tutorial notebooks provided in the [tutorials](./tutorials) directory.

 **Jax-Morph Tutorials**